Seven Tips to Finding a Reserve Study Firm

-Your association’s reserve fund helps your board anticipate its future – and budget for it, too.
-This fund gives you the power to maintain the quality and curb appeal of your community by funding projects that are both necessary and expensive, such as roofing, paving and remodeling or updating common areas.
+Your reserve fund is what helps your association anticipate its future– and budget for it, too.
+This fund gives you the power to maintain the quality of your community by allowing for projects that are both necessary and expensive (like a future roofing or paving project, for instance).

-Although establishing and managing this fund can get a little complex, you don’t need a crystal ball to see the future of your association...you just need the right reserve study firm to help.
-Follow the tips below to help your association find the right firm.
+Needless to say, establishing this fund can get a little complex.
+But you don’t have to be a fortune teller to read the future of your association...you simply need a good reserve study firm to help.
+Here’s how you can find one.

-Speak to each of the associations that were listed as references, asking each one simple questions about their experience with the firm.
-Ask things like whether the association was pleased with the firm’s work, how similar their association is to yours, when the study was performed, if cost expectations were met, if the study was delivered on time, if there was something they wished the firm had done differently, whether they considered hiring other firms, what factors they used in choosing this firm, and whether or not they’d hire them again.
+6. Reach out to references.Contacting the remaining firms’ references should involve brief conversations.
+Ask simple questions such as whether the association was pleased with the firm’s work, whether their association is similar to yours, when the study was performed, if cost expectations were met, if the study was delivered on time, if there was something they wished the firm had done differently, whether they considered hiring other firms, what factors they used in choosing this firm, and whether or not they’d hire them again.
+Keep the list of questions to a maximum of ten.
 Be efficient, friendly and respectful of their time.

 Partnering with a reserve study firm can have a huge impact on the future of your association.
-Follow these steps and you’re sure to find yourself working with a quality firm that is the right firm for you.
-For more help, contact FirstService Residential
+Follow these steps and you’re sure to find yourself working with a quality firm that meets your expectations.
+For more help, contact FirstService Residential.